 In order to create the necessary basic conditions in your company, it is important:

-- That top management supports the process and acts in an exemplary manner
+- For top management to support the process and act in an exemplary manner

-- That there is a basic understanding of occupational health and safety issues
+- To have a basic understanding of occupational health and safety issues

-- That investments are made to improve occupational health and safety
+- For investments to be made to improve occupational health and safety

 - That sufficient working time is available for this process

 - To have a serious commitment to continuous improvement

 Communication is particularly important in occupational health and safety.
 It must be easy to understand and point out the need for technical and organizational solutions to facilitate safe working and prevent unsafe working.

 Occupational health and safety management must be lived out in day-to-day operations and not just used as an empty phrase.
 For example, if supervisors themselves repeatedly disregard safety regulations or tolerate rule violations by employees, no amount of talk can make any difference.